 The paper-source is printer dependent.
-Typically, tray 1 is an upper tray source, tray 2 is a manual feed source, and tray 4 is a lower tray paper source.
+Typically, tray 1 is an upper tray source, tray 2 is a manual feed source, and tray 4 and 5 are a lower and middle paper sources.
 These will likely not coincide with physical tray numbers labeled on the printer itself, unfortunately.
 To determine the proper tray values, see your printer's documentation for the paper source command.

-The printer model's (-m command line option) PPD file (or generic pcl.ppd or ps.ppd files) can specify InputSlot paper-source entries which are used if present.
+The printer model's (-m command line option) PPD file (or generic pcl.ppd or ps.ppd files) can specify \InputSlot paper-source entries which are used if present.